 Bosch's talk at FOSDEM 2018 on product testing with robotframework had it about right.
 When building hardware and IoT, model as as much as you can to make dev as much like software as possible with rapid comprehensive unit tests and CI (Continuous Integration).
 Then when you run real-world experiments you validate your algorithms and your test models.
 The models allow you to do orders of magnitudes more tests and tuning.
 And for those of us with heating products, we can develop even in the summer!

 Why do we need to do all this testing for a boring radiator valve?
 Well, our code stack is something like 100kloc.
 That's bigger by far than the entire fixed-income library stack for Lehman Brothers when I joined them in the 90s!

 For the OSH Community

 We've made it possible for you to buy Radbots, use a dongle and flash it and you can play to your hearts content!

-TRVs — rad through they are by definition — are not our universe.
-We expect over the years to develop new easy carbon-saving tech for Jo Everyone alongside improving heating controls.
+TRVs — rad through they are by definition — are not our entire universe.
+We expect over the years to develop other new easy carbon-saving tech for Jo Everyone alongside improving heating controls.